liyanwan/Air-Quality-Data/README.md

 4. Click the green **“Run workflow”** button again.
 5. The full pipeline will execute (~3 minutes).

-All reports will be regenerated automatically.
+All reports will be regenerated automatically and downloaded as a.zip file to your local drive.

 # Notes on Reproducibility